What to Do When Your Shingle Roof Is Leaking

 - Check Attic Ventilation: A roof that “breathes” stays cooler.
 Excessive heat in the attic can literally cook your shingles from the inside out, causing them to blister and fail prematurely.

 At Kelly Roofing, we pride ourselves on unmatched craftsmanship and quality.
-Whether you are in Naples, Sarasota, or Orlando, our team understands the specific challenges the Florida climate poses to asphalt shingles.
+Whether you are in Naples, Sarasota, or Bradenton, our team understands the specific challenges the Florida climate poses to asphalt shingles.
 If you find yourself overwhelmed by a leak or simply want the peace of mind that comes with a professional touch, we are here to help.

 From minor shingle-repair to full shingle roof replacement with hurricane-resistant materials, plus innovative Tesla Solar Roof installations, we help keep your home dry, durable, and protected.